 Note: Automatic switching will only occur when both lanes are running a live VP.

-Note: For Dual Lane Dual System installations, the settings in this configuration utility must be entered into both install directories – C:\Software Root Directory Front Rail and C:\Software Root Directory Back Rail.
+Note: For Dual Lane Dual System installations, the settings in this configuration utility must be entered Into both install directories – C:\Software Root Directory Front Rail and C:\Software Root Directory Back Rail.

 On Dual Lane Dual Systems, when you select User defined label for Lanes, the selection chosen will display as a watermark on the various screens.
 See example below: